 Welcome to the Microsoft Q&A forum.

 Hope this helps!
-Please le me know if you have any questions.
+Please let me know if you have any additional questions.
 Thank you!

 Please "Accept the answer" if the information helped you.
 This will help us and others in the community as well.